 Obviously, when interest rates are higher than what you currently have, you won’t want to refinance your private or federal student loans.
 But here are three other important scenarios when you don’t want to shop around for refinancing loans – at least not for all of your student loans.

-Most students need to borrow private loans to help pay for college, but be smart about it.
+If you are thinking about refinancing your student loans, be smart about it.
 That’s what U-fi is here for.
 Get started with U-fi today.